Emil8limE/Emil8limE/README.md

 - 👋 Hi, I’m @Emil8limE
-- 👀 I’m interested in videogames
+- 👀 I’m interested in videogames, piracy and making my online surfing as painless and comfortable as possibe with out spendig a dime.
+B)
-- 🌱 I’m currently learning python as my first coding language
+- 🌱 I’m currently learning python as my first coding language (as of now 30,11 2023 its not going anywhere)
-- 💞️ I’m looking to collaborate on fucking around and stealing code
+- 💞️ I’m looking to collaborate on fucking around (subsequently finding out) and stealing code
 - 📫 How to reach me uhh.. you don't ??

 <!---